fl101/awardfares-blog/_posts/2023-10-03-sas-acquisition.md

 ### 2. Consider Spending Your Points

-If there’s uncertainty about how EuroBonus points will be affected, and you already have trips in mind, it might be a good idea to redeem them sooner rather than later, especially on Star Alliance partner flights.
+There’s uncertainty about how EuroBonus points will be affected.
+If you already have trips in mind, it might be a good idea to redeem them sooner rather than later, especially on Star Alliance partner flights.

 [Sign-up to AwardFares (it's free)](https://awardfares.com/signup) to see available award flights using SAS EuroBonus points in just seconds.
 Plan dream trips on Star Alliance partners before it's no longer possible.